LCA-ActivityBrowser/activity-browser/README.md

 ## Installation

-### Miniconda
+### Anaconda / Miniconda

-Install the newest python 3 version of [miniconda](https://conda.io/miniconda.html) for your operating system.
+We recommend that you use **conda** to manage your python installation.
+You can install [Anaconda](https://www.anaconda.com/products/individual) or the more compact [miniconda](https://conda.io/miniconda.html) (Python 3 of course) for your operating system.
 Installation instructions for miniconda can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 See also the [conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) or the [Conda cheat sheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf).

 Skip this step if you already have a working installation of anaconda or miniconda, but make sure to keep your conda installation up-to-date: `conda update conda`.